threefoldfoundation/www_threefold_io/content/page/home/brandPanel/brandPanel.md

 image: internet_is_broken.svg # src/assets/brandPanel/..
 ---

 The Internet is controlled by large corporations.
-This centralized approach is highly inefficient, extermely costly, and unsustainable.
+This centralized approach is highly inefficient, extremely costly, and unsustainable.

 <br/>
 Our data isn't owned by us,